fcc315/easylogging-cpp-example/README.md

 # easylogging-cpp-example
-This repo provides an example for using easylogging++ when needs to log different level message into different files.
+This repo provides an example for using easylogging++ when needs to log different level message into multiple files.
+The example is using inline configuration instead of using another configure file.

 # Configuration
 Windows